binance-chain/docs-site/docs/match.md

 3. For each price level(from best to worst) in maker side, allocate it's orders in proportion to the quantity of orders from taker side.

 ### Execution Pricing
 Among all the orders to be allocated,

+1. For maker side,

-1. all the Maker orders will be executed at their **limit price**;
+* all the maker orders are executed at their limit price
-2. all the new orders on the Maker side will be executed at the **concluded price** `P`;
+* all the taker orders on the maker side are executed at the concluded price P

-3. all the new orders (actually all the orders to be allocated) on the Taker side will be executed at the **average execution price** from the above #1 and #2.
+2. For taker side, all the orders are executed at the average execution price from the above #1

+If no maker side in this match, all the orders are executed at price P.